johntiger1/hand_code/README.md

 # hand_code
 measuring the potentiometers; visualizing the data

+# July 7
+Probably scrapping this as Andrew decided we're moving to using a different micrcontroller: pic16f1779 with different software

 # June 27
 Git refresher -- commit makes the changes in the LOCAL repo, while push actually pushes it to the remote servr Began adding file code for python